Information about Parking in Liverpool

 Parking in Central Liverpool

-Parking in Liverpool City centre can be quite a challenge due to the Controlled Parking Zone (CPZ), which operates in the central areas.
-Because of the CPZ, there is no free parking within the city centre between 8am and 6pm.
+The Controlled Parking Zone (CPZ), which operates in the central areas.
+Because of this, there is no free parking in the city centre between 8am and 6pm.
 However, there are pay and display options available in designated areas for limited time periods within the CPZ.

 Parking restrictions to look out for are: